weech/GRIB.jl/README.md

 ## Installation
+There are few small bugs I want to work out before registering this package.
-Currently working on getting this added to the general registry.
-For now you can add it with `add https://github.com/weech/GRIB.jl` from the Pkg prompt.
+For now you can add it with
+`add https://github.com/weech/GRIB.jl` from the Pkg prompt.
 It uses the conda package manager for dependencies, so installation will be slow if it is not already installed.

-Windows is known to be broken, and MacOS is untested.
-Any help with these would be appreciated.
+This package only works on Linux and MacOS.
+Any help getting it to work with other operating systems would be much appreciated.

 ## GribFile
 A `GribFile` functions similarly to a Julia `IOStream`, except that instead of working as a stream